Slowloris (cyber attack): Notable usage

 During the protests that erupted in the wake of the 2009 Iranian presidential election, Slowloris arose as a prominent tool used to leverage DoS attacks against sites run by the Iranian government.
 The belief was that flooding DDoS attacks would affect internet access for the government and protesters equally, due to the significant bandwidth they can consume.
 The Slowloris attack was chosen instead, because of its high impact and relatively low bandwidth.
 A number of government-run sites were targeted during these attacks, including gerdab.ir, leader.ir, and president.ir.

 A variant of this attack was used by spam network River City Media to force Gmail servers to send thousands of messages in bulk, by opening thousands of connections to the Gmail API with message sending requests, then completing them all at once.
+(See Slow DoS attack for more information on similar attacks.)

 Similar software

 Since its release, a number of programs have appeared that mimic the function of Slowloris while providing additional functionality, or running in different environments: